 Our Board has adopted a Statement of Qualifications for Members of the Board of Directors to outline the characteristics we seek in Board nominees.
-We believe JLL Directors should have demonstrated notable or significant achievements in business, education or public service; they should possess the acumen, education and experience to make a significant contribution to the Board; and they should bring a range of skills, diverse perspectives and backgrounds to the Board's deliberations.
-Our Board believes that having directors of diverse backgrounds helps the Board better oversee our management and operations and assess risk and opportunities from a variety of perspectives.
+We believe JLL Directors should have demonstrated notable or significant achievements in business, education or public service; they should possess the acumen, education and experience to make a significant contribution to the Board; and they should bring a range of skills and contribute valuable perspectives to the Board's deliberations.
+The Nominating, Governance and Sustainability Committee and the full Board take into account the nature of and time involved in a director's service on other boards in evaluating the suitability of individual directors and making its recommendations to the shareholders regarding their election to the Board.

 Importantly, members of the Board must have the highest ethical standards, a strong sense of professionalism and a dedication to serving the interests of all JLL shareholders.
 The Statement of Qualifications groups these desirable characteristics in three categories, as shown below.
-Since 2022, the Statement of Qualifications has specifically included experience relating to environmental, social, legislative, regulatory and public policy matters and their impact on corporate governance.